rcl-learn/docs/payment/payment.md

 ## Configure PayPal in the portal

-- Payments can only be set by an owner in the portal.
+- Payments can only be configured by an owner in the portal.

 - In the ``Payments > PayPal Configuration`` page, add the ``Business Email`` address of the PayPal account.